 - You can overdose on B6 causing neuropathy.
 My favorite supplement is vitamin B50 which has the FDA limit of B6, but also other B vitamins in it.
 I also take a B12 vitamin for energy that does not have a limit like B6 does.

 - Taking Magnesium in the morning is best.
 I had been trying to do 1500mg before bed and waking up not feeling so well still.
 Taking a bunch of salt before bed, before not eating for a large amount of time, can cause hypoglycemia.
 I do not have a problem with that, but lack of salts in my body acts the same way.
 I have always had to eat every couple of hours.
 I do not need to cause another problem.
 But having the right amount of Magnesium at the right times can stabilize insulin.
 The Magnesium that I currently take says to take 3 times a day, so I take it with food.

-- Foods with Magnesium in them absorbs best.
+- Foods with Magnesium in them absorb best.

 - Exercise, even just taking a walk, is extremely helpful in maintaining health.

-These things have been helping my family and I to heal from Chronic Pain/Fatigue, Insomnia, Hyperactivity, Allergies, Joints that easily pop out of place, and Easy bruising.
+These things have been helping my family and I to heal from Chronic Pain/Fatigue, Insomnia, Hyperactivity, Allergies, Joints that easily pop out of place, and Easy bruising/bleeding.
 When your body is well in other areas, you do not get sick as easy.
-Another thing I like to do to help to not pass out (POTS) is to add Epsom salt to the bath water or plug the drain to do so while showering.
-Also Magnesium spray onto my areas of muscle pain.
+Another thing I like to do to help to not feel dizzy (POTS) is to add Epsom salt to the bath water or plug the drain to do so while showering.
+Also Magnesium spray or Magnesium cream onto my areas of muscle pain.
 It absorbs quickly into the part of my body that needs it.
-Carrying around Magnesium tablets with me have also been a life-saver when I am out and have an episode of my blood-pressure dropping.
+Carrying around Magnesium tablets or powder with me have also been a life-saver when I am out and have an episode of my blood-pressure dropping.
 I hope this has helped or will help you in your journey.
 Here are a couple of other videos that have inspired me.